KushalMeghani1644/GoAudit-CLI/README.md

 **SELinux:** gVisor cannot use Docker’s default container SELinux labels.
 GoAudit sets `--security-opt label=disable` automatically for `runsc` containers.

-**apt-get under runsc:** Many hosts cannot run `apt-get` inside a gVisor container.
-When gVisor is available and you keep the default `--node-image`, GoAudit pulls `ghcr.io/kushalmeghani1644/goaudit-node-sandbox:latest`, which has scan tools installed at image build time with Docker's default runtime.
-It still runs `npm install` / `pnpm install` under gVisor for dynamic scanning.
+**Node sandbox image:** when gVisor is available and you keep the default `--node-image`, GoAudit uses `ghcr.io/kushalmeghani1644/goaudit-node-sandbox:latest` for Node-based scans.

-If the published gVisor image cannot be prepared, or if gVisor prep still fails, GoAudit **retries once with runc** and prints a warning (npm behavior is still scanned).

-Without `runsc` in `docker info`, GoAudit falls back to `runc` with a warning.
+**Fallbacks:** if gVisor is unavailable, or image preparation fails, GoAudit falls back to `runc` and prints a warning.

+## Notes

+- `scan` supports npm, pnpm, bun, pip, and `curl | sh` style commands.
+- `scan-project` supports npm, pnpm, and bun only.
+- `--ci` emits JSON output.
+- `--verbose` shows live findings during a scan.
+- `--warm-cache` prepares the sandbox without running a scan.

 ## Important Note